The chromatic profile of locally colourable graphs: Structure of locally bipartite graphs down to 8/15

 \subsection{Ruling out sparse pairs being spokes of odd wheels}

-In this subsection we make a start on the proof of \Cref{main4localbip}, by ruling out the possibility that $G$ contains a sparse pair of vertices which is the spoke of an odd wheel (\Cref{cor4oddwheel}).
-The following straightforward lemma appeared in~\cite{Illingworthlocalbipart2020}.
+In this subsection we make a start on the proof of \cref{main4localbip}, by ruling out the possibility that $G$ contains a sparse pair of vertices which is the spoke of an odd wheel (\cref{cor4oddwheel}).
+Our next three lemmas show that any sparse pair which is the missing spoke of an odd wheel is, in fact, the missing spoke of a 7-wheel.
+The following straightforward lemma appeared in~\cite{Illingworth2022localbipart}.

-\begin{lemma} Let $G$ be a locally bipartite graph with $\delta(G) > 1/2 \cdot \ssize{G}$ and which does not contain $H_{0}$.
+\begin{lemma} Let $G$ be a locally bipartite graph with $\delta(G) > 1/2 \cdot \abs{G}$ and which does not contain $H_{0}$.
 Then $G$ does not contain a sparse pair $u, v$ with $uv$ being the missing spoke of a 5-wheel. \end{lemma}

 We will use the following technical lemma on various occasions.